 - Dance Party!
 Show off your dance moves for one minute.

 - Scribble Game.
-Create a blank Easel Activity and draw a scribble.
+Create a blank page in Easel by TPT and draw a scribble.
 Assign it to students and give them two minutes to turn it into a drawing.

 - Interview a Classmate.
 Get into pairs and interview your partner.
 Bonus: present what you learned to the class or write a short bio.